Cries in the Night: Home media

 The film was released on VHS by Vouge Video in Canada in 1982 and Paragon Video in 1983 and again in 1986 as a big box reissue.
 It was officially released on DVD by Mill Creek Entertainment in 2005; however, this release was sourced from a low-quality VHS transfer.

+On February 6, 2024, Scream Factory released the film for the first time in high-definition on Blu-ray.

 Soundtrack

 A soundtrack to the film was released on October 25, 2011 by Intrada Records as part of their Intrada Special Collection Series.

 All tracks were composed by Jerry Fielding.
 The film was his second-to last score.

-Awards and nominations

-Funeral Home was nominated for three Genie Awards: